 Procedural errors involving a violation of your rights, such as a lack of reasonable cause for forcible draw or failure of the officer to read you your rights, may also interfere with the admissibility of your DWI blood test results in Williamson County area courts.
 Working with a qualified DWI defense lawyer in Georgetown may ensure these individual factors are found so that your BAC evidence has a greater chance at dismissal, which could also improve your chances at a reduction or dismissal of your entire DWI case.

-If you have faced DWI blood testing and refused, consented, or been required to submit anywhere in or around Williamson County, including Round Rock, Georgetown, Cedar Park, Leander, Taylor, and Hutto, contact Law Office of Price & Wiggins, P.C. to immediately begin your defense against the evidence.
+If you have faced DWI blood testing and refused, consented, or been required to submit anywhere in or around Williamson County, including Round Rock, Georgetown, Cedar Park, Leander, Taylor, and Hutto, contact Law Office of Michael J. Price, P.C. to immediately begin your defense against the evidence.

 Michael J. Price is an experienced criminal defense lawyer in Georgetown who can fight both your DWI blood test results or refusal and your case as a whole.
-Your first consultation with Law Office of Price & Wiggins, P.C. is free, so call (512) 354-1880 today and schedule yours.
+Your first consultation with Law Office of Michael J. Price, P.C. is free, so call (512) 354-1880 today and schedule yours.